jawainc/brite-core-data-table/README.md

 ```
 this will place all build files in /dist folder at root of the project.
 Copy all files and folders to deployment server. index.html file is included so accessing server will run the project in browser.

-### Time Spent
-* 18 hours

 ### Improvements
 * for editing, different input types can be used based on column types. e.g select, dates, textarea
 * paging could be added

-### How it would be used
-best approach would be to make it as vue plugin.
-Now it has to be imported where its needed

-### Learn any new css property
-`box-sizing: border-box;` width you set is the width you get